Group B strep disease

 If you're a healthy adult, there's nothing you need to do about group B strep.
 If you're pregnant, get a group B strep screening test during your third trimester.
 If you have group B strep, antibiotic treatment during labor can protect your baby.

 Early-onset group B strep disease.
-This is the more common and serious form of group B strep disease in infants.
-A baby with early-onset group B strep disease typically becomes sick within 12 hours after birth.
+A baby with early-onset group B strep disease becomes sick within one week after birth.
 Signs and symptoms may include:

 Late-onset group B strep disease.
-Late-onset group B strep disease develops within a week to a few months after birth.
+Late-onset group B strep disease develops within a week to a few months after birth, usually within the first month.
 Signs and symptoms may include:

 When to see a doctor